 As the colder months are creeping up on us, we know what is on everyone’s mind.
 Will I catch the flu?
 How do I prevent getting sick this season?
-Here at Sunshine Medical Clinic, we understand your concerns about the winter months and are here to help.
+Here at Central Health Clinic, we understand your concerns about the winter months and are here to help.
 Health experts are currently warning Australia is on the track for a high flu season with growing numbers compared to the winter in previous years.
 We have gathered our most helpful tips to assist you in achieving the healthiest winter and thriving during flu season.

 It is becoming more common to catch the flu or start getting flu-like symptoms during the colder months between April to October.
 During this period, taking the right provisions may reduce your chance of becoming ill or contagious to others.
 In order to discuss the tips for surviving flu season, we must first understand what the flu is.